-7. Adding Simple Graphics to the Window:
+6. Adding Simple Graphics to the Window:

 Drawing lines, rectangles, and circles is easy in Java but a bit tricker if you want to draw as well as have other graphical components on the screen.
-See Chapter 11 fourth (Chapter 12 in fifth and sixth) edition of Java text.
+See Chapter 12 of Java text.

-Copy the file from Exercise 6 to a new file.
+Copy the file from Exercise 5 to a new file.